productize/kicad-automation-scripts/README.md

 - Exporting schematics to PDF and SVG
 - Exporting layouts to PDF and SVG
 - Running ERC on schematics
+- Running DRC on layouts

+## Versions

+This repository has a branch per supported major KiCad version, prefixed with `kicad-`.
+Note that installation instructions and supported features can be different per version.

+The master branch and latest Docker tag will always be the latest supported stable KiCad version.

 ## Instalation

-# Using Docker
+### Using Docker

-Build the docker image and run it:
+Build and run the docker image:

 ```
-docker build -t kicad-automation .
+docker build -t kicad-automation-scripts .
-docker run --rm -it -v <path to a kicad project>/kicad-project -v`pwd`:/kicad-automation-scriptskicad-automation-scripts
+docker run --rm -it -v <path to a kicad project>:/kicad-project kicad-automation-scripts
 ```

 Or fetch it from [Dockerhub]:

 ```
-docker run --rm -it -v <path to a kicad project>/kicad-project productize/kicad-automation-scripts
+docker run --rm -it -v <path to a kicad project>:/kicad-project productize/kicad-automation-scripts
 ```

-# Installation on your own machine:
+### Installation on your own machine:

 If you want to use these scripts directly on your system, you should be able to get it to work by installing the folowing dependencies: